TylerWisniewski/tylerwisniewski.github.io/lab5.md

 *Figure 8: Linear extrapolation implementation*

 ## Conclusion
 This lab provided hands-on experience with PID control and highlighted the importance of tuning gains, managing sampling rates, and implementing safeguards like integrator windup protection.
-The robot successfully stopped at the target distance of 304 mm from the wall, demonstrating the effectiveness of the PID controller.
+The robot successfully stopped at the target distance of 304 mm from the wall, demonstrating the effectiveness of the PI controller.